logo

 Other imposed patterns in writing represent relative group standards.
 A period followed by a capital letter is an imposed interruption with an expanded taught structure.
 Starting at the upper left, moving to the right, then downwards left to right is an imposed direction for filling in a written page.
 Spaces allotted to margins are imposed.
 Your signature is imposed.

-The stroke depicts life force, energy flow, libido.
+The stroke depicts life force, energy flow, and libido.
 The stroke's pressure represents intellectual vitality, physiological energy, sexual passion, and emotional intensity.
 Pressure is defined by how much force you apply to the writing surface with the writing instrument and not the hand grip pressure.
 Pressure is how hard you press down on the paper.
 Pressure indicates the capacity for vigorous activities.

 The stroke's thickness represents sensory capacity.
 The stroke's color contrast relative to the writing surface represents sensory discrimination.
 The stroke's straightness represents a firm approach whereas curve a soft approach.
 The stroke's transition is defined as the point of inflection.
 This is the point where the line changes its direction and its slope.
 The line's transition represents the degree of flexibility and cognizance awareness.